 EHS Management System

-Fundamental policies and action plans relating to EHS matters are positioned as an important issue in CSR management, and are discussed and determined by the CSR Committee.
-(The committee is chaired by the Chief Administrative Officer & Chief Ethics & Compliance Officer.)
-Measures for implementing these decisions in specific form are then examined by the Global EHS Sub-committee, which is a subordinate organization under the CSR Committee.
+Fundamental policies and action plans relating to EHS matters are positioned as an important issue in sustainability that Astellas is engaged in.
+Measures for implementing these decisions in specific form are then examined by the Global EHS Sub-committee.
 Moreover, the CAO & CECO directly receives periodic reports regarding risk management related to EHS, and issues any necessary instructions.
 In addition, cases such as investment in Climate Change Mitigation Measures and risk response related to EHS are discussed and decisions are made by the Executive Committee* or a meeting of the Board of Directors.

 Astellas has acquired ISO 14001 certification covering all its production sites in Japan and outside Japan.